kohei-noda-qcrg/fortran_dev_vscode/README.md

 # fortran_dev_vscode

 - Install pyenv if pyenv is not installed
-- Install Python 3 and 2 if pyenv is not installed
+- Install Python 3 if python3 command is not exists
-  - python 3.9.9 and 2.7.18
+  - Install python 3.9.9
 - Install packages using pip
   - fortls fprettify black flake8